 - Only one migration job can be in progress at the same time, however one migration job can include multiple workspaces.

 - Within one migration job multiple workspaces can be in progress at the same time.
-Specifically, there may be one archiving, one transferring and one restoring workspace simultaneously during the migration.
+Specifically, there may be one archiving, one transferring and up to five restoring workspace simultaneously during the migration.

 No single file in a workspace migration can be over 1TB in size.
 Typically, this would be the workspace database backup file, so be sure to check the EDDSXXXX database size before starting the workspace migration.